-The Tanzania-Zanzibar: Coastal Ecology and Natural Resource Management program offers students two distinct homestay experiences in order that students experience both city and rural environments.
+The program offers students two distinct homestay experiences to enable students to experience both urban and rural environments.
 Families typically tend to be middle-class, but the middle-class standard of living varies considerably between urban and rural settings.

-Students will have a two-week homestay with a Swahili family in historic Stone Town, a remarkable city and UNESCO World Heritage site.
+Students have a three-week homestay with a Swahili family in historic Stone Town, a remarkable city and UNESCO World Heritage Site.
 During their stay in Stone Town, students study and practice Kiswahili in the classroom and at home with their family.
-Throughout the homestay experience, students participate in and learn more about the day-to-day cultural activities of the family allowing students to experience Islamic traditions in the Zanzibari context.
+Throughout the homestay experience, students participate in and learn more about the day-to-day cultural activities of the family, allowing students to experience Islamic traditions in the Zanzibari context.
 Homestay families often help students make contacts for their Independent Study Project.
 Many students stay in touch with their Zanzibar families long after their return to the US.

-Students will have a seven-night homestay with a family on Pemba Island, the other large island in the Zanzibar Archipelago in addition to Unguja.
+Students have a seven-night homestay with a family on Pemba Island, the other large island in the Zanzibar Archipelago in addition to Unguja.
 Situated approximately 50 kilometers to the north of Zanzibar, Pemba is rural, with ancient forests, abundant agriculture, and a strong cultural identity.
-During this homestay, students will be immersed in a close knit community and will experience only sporadic electricity and, possibly, a rationed water supply.
+During this homestay, students are immersed in a close-knit community and experience only sporadic electricity and, possibly, a rationed water supply.
 Sharing daily life with families living close to the environment gives students a chance to experience how local people use natural resources.

 Other accommodations during the program include guest houses, small hotels, and university housing.
-In some semesters, the group may do some camping.
+In some semesters, the group may do some camping where permitted.

 Duration: 15 weeks

 Program Base: Stone Town, Zanzibar